K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Background

 where $\bm{M}(\bm{q})$ is the symmetric, positive-definite inertia matrix; $\bm{C}(\bm{q}, \dot{\bm{q}})$ incorporates Coriolis and centrifugal effects; $\bm{g}(\bm{q})$ is the gravitational torque vector; $\bm{\tau}_\mathrm{m}$ denotes the commanded motor torque; $\bm{\tau}_\mathrm{ext}$ represents the external torque; and $\bm{\tau}_\mathrm{r}$ captures unmodeled effects, collectively referred to as the residual torque.

-The residual torque $\bm{\tau}_\mathrm{r}$ combines frictional forces, elasticities, actuator/sensor peculiarities, and other unmodeled dynamics \cite{haddadin2017robot}.
+The residual torque $\bm{\tau}_\mathrm{r}$ combines frictional forces, elasticities, actuator/sensor peculiarities, and other unmodeled \changeOLD{internal} dynamics while external disturbances such as payload-induced effects and external contacts are either modeled inside the nominal dynamics or estimated as in \cite{haddadin2017robot}.
 Reliable estimation of this term is essential, as it substantially impacts both control fidelity and force estimation.
 Further, $\bm{\tau}_\mathrm{r}$ is decomposed into physically meaningful contributions:

-where $\bm{\tau}_\mathrm{f}$ captures joint friction, and $\bm{\tau}_\mathrm{dist}$ aggregates other disturbances---both are generally state-dependent and stochastic, underscoring the need for probabilistic modeling.
+where $\bm{\tau}_\mathrm{f}$ captures joint friction and $\bm{\tau}_\mathrm{dist}$ aggregates other disturbances---both are generally state-dependent and stochastic, underscoring the need for probabilistic modeling.